Knowing the difference between food intolerance and allergy will help figure out if you're suffering from a food intolerance.

 More common are delayed food allergies (allergy type III), also called food intolerance.
 In this case the immune system produces IgG antibodies.
 These cause a delayed reaction (as long as three days) leading to inflammation which can become chronic.

-Because of the delay in symptoms manifesting, it can be extremely difficult to pinpoint which foods we are intolerant to.
-If you want to learn about what food can we be intolerant to, click here to read my article on the subject.
+Because of the delay in food intolerance symptoms manifesting, it can be extremely difficult to pinpoint which foods we are intolerant to.
+If you want to find out more about food intolerance, do not hesitate to read my article What food can we be intolerant to?

 What is the difference between the two?